Wanted: 770 ECB banking supervisors within a year

 Inside the ECB, this "Single Supervisory Mechanism" (SSM) is called "the third big bang", following the launch of the ECB's forerunner, the European Monetary Institution, and then the creation of the ECB itself in 1998.

-The ECB recognises it is working against the clock, but it cannot cut corners in a project that will test the credibility of both the banking system and itself.
+The ECB recognizes it is working against the clock, but it cannot cut corners in a project that will test the credibility of both the banking system and itself.

 "What lies ahead of us is an enormous challenge.
 It is clear that we will not make any compromises in terms of quality when recruiting staff for the future bank supervisor at the ECB just to speed things up," said ECB chief economist Peter Praet.